Large Deviation Principle for Empirical Fields of Log and Riesz Gases: Construction of configurations

 \subsection{Generating approximating microstates}

-This step is devoted to presenting an argument in the spirit of Sanov's theorem in order to generate “abstractly” a whole family of point configurations in $\Sigma_{\rm{int}}'$ whose continuous and discrete averages over translations are close to some fixed tagged point process.
-The proof of Lemma \ref{SanovbQN2} follows the same line as the proof of Proposition \ref{SanovbQN} and is given in Section \ref{preuvesanov}.
+We now state a result, in the spirit of Sanov's theorem, in order to generate abstractly a whole family of point configurations in $\Sigmatil$ whose continuous and discrete averages over translations are close to some fixed tagged point process.
+We call these configurations \textit{approximating microstates}.

 For any $\bPst$ in $\probas_{s} (\Sigma \times \config)$ we let $\bPst_{\um}$ be the tagged point process induced by restricting the “tag” coordinates to $\Sigma_{\um} \subset \Sigma$ i.e.